semente/bak/README.md

-# bak -- simple, efficient, and encrypted backups
+# bak &ndash; simple, efficient, and encrypted backups

 The purpose of **bak** is to be a simple, secure, and easy to set up and use encrypted backup solution for GNU/Linux.
 It is designed for